 The great value of COMPERA lies in the very detailed description of patient characteristics and their long-term follow-up.
 The registry serves several purposes: it provides real-world evidence data that complement randomised controlled trials in PH.
 On a center basis, data are useful for quality assurance: individual centers can confidentially compare their results with the combined outcome of other centers and the recommendations from guidelines.
 Results may inform planners of clinical studies and authors of clinical guidelines.

 People affected by PH cannot register for participation in COMPERA themselves, but may contact one of the participating expert centers (see author list in the publications).
 Enrollment of additional centers is possible.
+Participating sites receive a detailled status report together with an overview on data and results every 6 months.

 Results from COMPERA are published in international scientific journals in regular intervals.
 The registry has already produced numerous highly published scientific papers that have influenced the way we understand and treat the disease.
 To date, the following 20 peer-reviewed publications have been published, with the majority of articles being available free-of-charge in Medline:

 Hoeper et al: Prognostic value of improvement endpoints in PAH trials.
-J Heart Lung Transplant 2022 (in press)
+J Heart Lung Transplant 2022

 Kaemmerer et al.: CHD-PAH.
 Cardiovasc Diagn Ther 2021